Economists measure economic activity using several approaches, namely income, expenditure, and output. All three will produce an equal number.

 Under a closed economy, economic activity does not involve the external sector.
 Thus, the circular flow diagram only depicts the relationship between the domestic, business, and government sectors in the country.

 In contrast, the circular flow model includes the external sector under an open economy.
 Relations with the external sector involve exports and imports.
-Exports represent the sale of domestic goods and services to economic actors abroad.
-In contrast, imports represent foreign goods and services purchased by domestic economic actors.
+Exports represent the sale of domestic goods and services to economic actors abroad, while imports represent foreign goods and services purchased by domestic economic actors.

-Exports represent an injection into the domestic economy as it flows money from external economic actors to the domestic.
+Exports inject money into the domestic economy as money flows from external economic actors to the domestic economy.
 On the other hand, imports represent leakage because they attract money from the domestic economy to foreign countries.

 Simple circular flow of income